We believe that normalising conversations around mental health leads to better care.

 Father Jegasothy

-In 2003, I was nominated for the Human Rights Award by Amnesty International and in 2009 received the award of ‘Outstanding Australian’ from STARTTS.
-The Tamil Uniting Church and refugee community awarded him with the ‘Service with Compassion’ and ‘Highly Commended’ in the NSW Human Rights Category in 2019 Harmony Day.
+In 2003, I was nominated for Amnesty International’s Human Rights Award, and in 2009 I received the ‘Outstanding Australian’ award from STARTTS.
+In 2019, the Tamil Uniting Church honoured me with awards for ‘Service with Compassion’ and ‘Highly Commended’ in the NSW Human Rights Category.

 Dr Maiyoori